Talin-p/Clock-in-system-3958/README.md

 * **Dynamic Bar Graph**

-  * Bars grow in real-time to represent elapsed time.
+  * Bars grow in real-time to represent elapsed time
   * Rows reorder automatically so the highest time always appears at the top.
   * Each bar shows both a graphical bar and a formatted time label (h/m/s).